-Please visit BattleForTheNet.com to raise hell on social media and call your congressmen by texting BATTLE to 384-387 to use BattleForTheNet’s call tool.
+Please visit BattleForTheNet.com to raise hell on social media and call your congressmen by texting BATTLE to 384-387 to use BattleForTheNet’s call tool and express your concern for Net Neutrality.

 The FCC just voted to gut net neutrality rules, letting Internet providers like Verizon and Comcast control what we can see and do online with new fees, throttling, and censorship.
 But we can still get Congress to stop this—by passing a “Resolution of Disapproval” to overturn the FCC vote.
 To do that, they need to hear from constituents.
 So, write congress and call congress by clicking this link, and BattleForTheNet will provide you with a script for the call.